Magic is an intrinsic part of Aethelgard, flowing through the land like rivers and shaping reality itself.

 The Rift’s Influence

-The Great Rift continuously emits magical energy that:
+The Great-Rift continuously emits magical energy that:

 • Distorts reality in its vicinity

-• Creates magical creatures (see F)
+• Creates magical creatures (see Fauna)

 • Causes plants to mutate (see Flora)